Royal Westminster Regiment: History

-The Great War
+Great War

 The 104th Regiment Westminster Fusiliers of Canada was placed on active service on 6 August 1914 for local protection duties.
 Subsequently, the regiment raised the 47th Battalion (British Columbia), CEF, which was authorized on 7 November 1914 and embarked for Britain on 13 November 1915.
 It disembarked in France on 11 August 1916, where it fought as part of the 10th Infantry Brigade, 4th Canadian Division in France and Flanders until the end of the war.
 The battalion disbanded on 30 August 1920.

 A member of the 47th Battalion, Corporal Filip Konowal, received the Victoria Cross for his single handed destruction of a German machine gun position.